2. PopEF file format

 the feeds (no gap between tensors).

-Please see the figure below, which shows the arrangement of the data described above in the blob:
+Fig. 2.3 shows the arrangement of the data described above in the blob.

 2.6.
 PopEF file analysis

 tool.
-It allows you to analyze a PopEF
+This allows you to analyze a PopEF

 file without using the C++ or Python API.
 It shows the file structure and

-indicates which blobs are included, with the blob’s basic information
+indicates which blobs are included, with basic information about each blob

-it does not allow you to view the binary content of the blob.
+it does not allow you to view the binary content of the blobs.

 popef_dump